zruzicka/zruzicka.github.io/posts/JOTB22.md

-# J on the Beach
+# J on the Beach 2022

-J on the Beach (JOTB) is a truly interesting conference in Málaga by the end of April.
-The motto is "bringing developers and DevOps together around big data".
+J on the Beach (JOTB) is a truly interesting conference that takes place in Málaga, usually in April or May each year.
+The motto is "bringing developers and DevOps together around Big Data".
 JOTB offers interesting tech topics, workshops, experienced speakers from all around the world, and many opportunities to talk with speakers and other attendees.

 ## Talks

 For JOTB tech talks and organizational details about the conference go directly to J on the Beach website and feel free to skip all below. :)

+Also, you can find the talks on the JOTB youtube channel (https://www.youtube.com/c/Jonthebeach/videos).

-I wouldn't expect to share the list of my selected talks publicly, but since I've been asked about my favourites several times recently, here they are:
+I wouldn't expect to share the list of my selected talks publicly, but since I've been asked about my favourite talks several times recently, here they are:

 * "Patterns for Graceful Extensibility in Distributed Software Systems" by Laura Nolan @lauralifts - Well done! :+1 :+1
 * gRPC talk by Mario-Leander Reimer @leanderreimer highlights gRPC performance benefits.
 * "Dealing with Failure" by Sergey Bykov @sergeybykov
 * "Do Distributed Systems, they said.
 It'll be fun, they said" by Sara Pellegrini @_sara_p_ and Milan Savić @MilanSavic14 - Very nice summary of architectural design patterns and ways how to handle expected challenges in distributed systems environments.
-* "APISIX - an API Gateway the Apache way" by Nicolas Fränkel @nicolas_frankel
+* "APISIX, an API Gateway the Apache way" by Nicolas Fränkel @nicolas_frankel
 * "Certificates and encryption; All you need to know, but..." by Pieter Van der Meer - Pretty good summary and demo about certificates! :+1
 * Distributed Ledgers and Distributed Sets talk by Antonio Fernández Anta @Afdezanta - Very interesting talk and topic.
 * As a bonus I want to mention Lightning Talk Winner Predrag Stojadinovic @stojadinovicp.
 I missed his talk in person, so I'm awaiting the recording.